digital-asset/docs.daml.com/docs/2.9.0/docs/tools/canton-console.rst

 Canton offers a console where you can run administrative or debugging commands.

-When you run the Sandbox using ``daml start`` or ``daml sandbox``, you are effectively starting an in-memory instance of Canton with a single domain and a single participant.
+When you run the Sandbox using ``daml start`` or ``daml sandbox``, you are effectively starting an in-memory instance of Canton with a single synchronizer and a single participant.

 As such, you can interact with the running Sandbox using the console, just like you would in a production environment.